+ClefStyle

-ClefStyle The name of this clef, which may be different depending on the state of Notes > Transposing Score (read only).
+The name of this clef, which may be different depending on the state of Notes > Transposing Score (read only).

+ConcertClefStyleId

-ConcertClefStyleId The concert pitch identifier of the style of this clef (read only).
+The concert pitch identifier of the style of this clef (read only).

+ConcertClefStyle

-ConcertClefStyle The concert pitch name of this clef (read only).
+The concert pitch name of this clef (read only).

-StyleId The identifier of the style of this clef, which may be different depending on whether or not method to create a clef of this style (read only).
+The identifier of the style of this clef, which may be different depending on whether or not Notes > Transposing Score is switched on.
+This can be passed to the Bar.AddClef method to create a clef of this style (read only).